GModal/pd2jack/README.md

 The *pd2jack* app is built on and requires **LibPd**.
 A **LibPd** build is dependent on a current **Pure Data** installation (source and build).
 The **Pure Data** distribution is a subdir in a **LibPd** install -- both can be fetched by recursively cloning the **LibPd** GIT.

-The pd2jack project currently currently uses the **LibPd** Library dynamically-linked, so LibPd must be compiled (AFAIK the library isn't pre-compiled for Ubuntu, for instance).
+As of the first "official" release *pd2jack* is currently statically-linked to the **LibPd** Library (libpd.a).
+This results in a larger executable, but as *LibPd* isn't widely available in a distro package format (deb, rpm, etc), it's the only way to distribute the project without building the dependencies from source (AFAIK, the library isn't pre-compiled for Ubuntu, for instance).

+Building from source is a good idea, though.
+Here's how:

 ## Build and install LibPd